-This chapter describes general troubleshooting techniques for any of the M6 components.
-Since M6 is a distributed network of servers and services, it could make problem determination somewhat difficult.
+This chapter describes general troubleshooting techniques for any of the meshIQ Platform Core Services components.
+Since the platform is a distributed network of servers and services, it could make problem determination somewhat difficult.
 This section describes error reporting and problem determination facilities.